 Here’s how it works.

 Don’t worry, mild cases of edema are completely normal and even expected, especially during times of growth when you want to ensure your plants have plenty of water to support the new leaves’ development.
 You may have heard before that fiddle leaf fig trees prefer to be dried out between waterings.
-While this is sometimes true, a more accurate, healthy approach is to take your cues from the plant’s growth cycles and increase watering while the tree is sprouting new growth – all while paying special attention to root health.
+While this is sometimes true, a more accurate, healthy approach is to take your cues from the plant’s growth cycles and increase watering while the tree is sprouting new growth–all while paying special attention to root health.
 This way, you can accept mild edema without risking root rot.

 In fact, with the right watering regimen (moving forward), the spots will completely disappear.
 In time, new growth will show up bright green, smooth, and spotless.
 For diligent caregivers, that’s the most common outcome.
-A pretty positive prognosis to be sure!
+A pretty positive prognosis, to be sure!

 Unfortunately, if the watering situation is not addressed, the new growth that shows up after this spotted version will appear worse still.
-Soon, leaves will appear dead on arrival.
+Soon leaves will appear dead on arrival.

 The simple, surefire solution is to get a moisture meter and learn how to use it.

 Spider mites tend to target new growth, since the skin of older, thicker leaves is too difficult for them to penetrate.
 Many ficus lyrata caregivers are surprised to look closely at what they suspect to be edema, only to realize the tiny dots are moving!
-Upon closer inspection, silky webs are often detected, confirming the verdict: Spider mites.
+Upon closer inspection, silky webs are often detected, confirming the verdict: spider mites.

 Thankfully, spider mites can be controlled naturally.
-A strong jet of water easily dislodges both the bugs and their eggs, so usually, no harsh chemicals are not needed.
+A strong jet of water easily dislodges both the bugs and their eggs, so usually, no harsh chemicals are needed.
 If this tried-and-true method fails, experts at Colorado State University offer many effective alternatives.